bentoml/heroku-deploy/README.md

     Added heroku!
     ```

-3. Deploy to Heroku use entoctl deploy command in interactive mode
+3. Deploy to Heroku use bentoctl deploy command in interactive mode
     ```bash
     # Use the interactive mode
     $ bentoctl deploy